Lo Manthang, ancient walled city

 Please get your deposit in soon as space is limited to 10 persons.
 The trip may fill up quickly.

 For centuries tucked away from the world as its own Tibetan Buddhist kingdom within Nepal, Mustang today is reminiscent of what Tibet had been for centuries.
-Opened to foreigners in 1992 – with the intent of protecting the local traditions and conserving the fragile environment -- few Westerners have been here to date.
+Opened to foreigners in 1992 – with the intent of protecting the local traditions and conserving the fragile environment -- this stunningly beautiful region remains relatively secluded from the outside world.

 Reaching the walled city of Lo Manthang, we'll venture on day trips to monastic caves and villages frozen in time.
 On the return, we’ll take a different route through a magical landscape of wind-carved spires and stark cliffs.
 Meditation caves perch high above the valley.
 We’ll return to the main trail and end the trek in Muktinath, one of Nepal’s oldest and most sacred pilgrimage sites.